magicleap/developer-portal-docs/docs/guides/features/webxr-viewer.md

 keywords: [Features]
 ---

-NOTE: If you were looking for the WebXR Viewer content, it’s been replaced by this document.

-## What's Supported, What's Not

 MagicLeap now offers full support for the WebXR Device API.
 It comes already installed on your Magic Leap device and should work with your standard WebXR applications out of the box.
 All features described in the WebXR specification here - https://www.w3.org/TR/webxr/ are supported.

 :::info WebXR Viewer has been replaced with the System Web Browser